bcgsc/arcs/README.md

 ### Running ARCS in default mode

-Default mode used read alignments to contigs.
+The default mode uses alignments of linked reads to contigs to scaffold the input contigs.

-For running the pipeline default mode, Makefile should target `arcs` with `./arcs-make arcs`.
-For more info check `./arcs-make help`.
+To run the pipeline in default mode, run `Examples/arcs-make arcs`.
+For more info check `Examples/arcs-make help`.

-To run `./arcs` executable in default mode, run `./arcs` without additional flag.
-For argument requiriments check `./arcs --help`.
+To run the `arcs` executable in default mode, run `arcs <alignments>`.
+For descriptions of all arguments, run `arcs --help`.

 ### Running ARCS in '--arks' mode

-ARKS is another scaffolding tool developed by our group designed based on kmerization paradigm.
-ARKS is integrated into ARCS(v1.x.x) for better usability.
+To run the pipeline in ARKS mode, run `Examples/arcs-make arks`.
+For more info check `Examples/arcs-make help`.

-For running the pipeline with ARKS, Makefile should target `arks` with `./arcs-make arks`.
-For more info check `./arcs-make help`.
+To run the `./arcs` executable in ARKS mode, run `./arcs --arks`.
+For descriptions of all arguments, run `./arcs --help`.

-To run `./arcs` executable with ARKS, run `./arcs --arks`.
-For more info check `./arcs --help`.
+You can test your installation by running one of our supplied demos:

-### Demo
+* ARCS: `Examples/arcs_test-demo`

-you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt for ARKS: Examples/arks_test-demo/README.txt
+* ARKS: `Examples/arks_test-demo`

-and compare your output to the files provided at: Examples/arcs_test-demo/output/ for ARKS: Examples/arks_test-demo/README.txt
+For both, you can compare your output to the files provided in the `output` folders within the above directories.

 ### Citing ARKS